hexagun123/tally/README.md

 _**UPDATED** on 14/3/2025_

-A more orginised structure with multiple files, plan to add comments, and a random wheel generator for the python version
+A more orginised structure with multiple files and a random wheel generator for the python version, plan to add comments for better readablility

 _**UPDATED** on 17/3/2025_